 I returned to “the day job” and saw things differently.
 I started speaking up about my mental health and realised others in and outside of the industry were suffering, daily, with very little support from their employers.
 The rose-tinted glasses were off!
 I realised I’d been wearing ‘sacrifice’ as a badge of honour, and in fact, there was no honour in that.

 To leave a more positive legacy, I launched wellness programs internally to better support the team there but knew that for me, this wasn’t enough.

 In June 2019 I left my [perfect-on-paper] corporate job to pursue the mission of making business better.
 Welcome, Balpro!

 One of the most important things that I’ve learned is to listen to my body.
-I felt “sick and tired” long before my body and mind shut down, but I thought that I was some kind of human-robot and that eventually, that would pass.
+I felt “sick and tired” long before my body and mind shut down, but I thought that I was some kind of human robot and that eventually, that would pass.
 My body was telling me something was wrong, but I refused to listen.
 I took my health for granted which is something I’ll never do again.
-I now look after myself and my health like it’s a full-time job, knowing that it’s absolutely necessary to rest, to be kind, to pull back, and to take my foot off the gas.
+I now look after myself and my health like it’s a full-time job, knowing that it’s absolutely necessary to rest, be kind, pull back, and take my foot off the gas.
 I have a different approach to exercise, to sleep, to socialising, even the way that I think is different now.
-It has taken a lot of training and a lot of discipline, but I’m now healthier and more productive than I’ve ever been to.
+It has taken a lot of training and a lot of discipline, but I’m now healthier and more productive than I’ve ever been.